Deborarss/patient-management/README.md

 # patient-management-
-A simple patient management using vanilla Javascript.
+A simple patient management app using vanilla Javascript.